On-Page SEO Tactics For WordPress: A Step By Step Guide

 And with an SSL certificate, things will look much better.

-I think that covers all the ‘must-do’ on-page SEO tactics for your website.
-Once you have done all these, you can slowly move to other off-page SEO activities like social shares.
+I think that covers all the ‘must-do’ on-page SEO tactics for your WordPress website.

 A perfectly optimized page is halfway through on its SEO journey.
 But the results are going to take time and you also need to publish more content consistently to gain rankings.